ubiquity/ubiquibot/README.md

 1. Create a new issue
 2. Add a time label, ex: `Time: <1 Day`
+3. Add a priority label, ex: `Priority: 0 (Normal)`
-3. At this point the bot should add a price label, you should see event logs in one of your opened terminals
+4. At this point the bot should add a price label, you should see event logs in one of your opened terminals

 ## How it works